Frequently Asked Employment Law Questions

 Number of Employees Required for Coverage

-The prohibited adverse job actions include not only employment termination, but many other tangible job actions, such as demotions, failure to promote, failure to hire, pay cuts, unequal terms and conditions of employment, unequal pay, unequal benefits, and harassment.
+Under Illinois law, the prohibited adverse employment actions include not only employment termination, but many other tangible job actions, such as demotions, failure to promote, failure to hire, pay cuts, unequal terms and conditions of employment, unequal pay, unequal benefits, pay discrimination, workplace harassment, and retaliation.

 Remedies for Employment Discrimination under Illinois Employment Law